navgurukul/newton/dictionary/intro_dictionary.md

 ## DEFINITION :-

-Hum dictionary banane ke liye key aur value ke pairs ko curly braces “{ }” me likhte hai aur har pair ko hum separate karne ke liye comma “,” ka use karte hai aur key ko uske nirdharit value ke saath likhne ke liye colon “:” ka use karte hain :
+To create a dictionary we put in the key value pairs in a comma separated form inside curly brackets "{ } and use the colon ":" to assign values to keys.

 **Example:-**